 Although the access keys to Practicum Script are expected to be individual to each student, the performance data will be global.
 The objective is to preserve the participants’anonymity and treat the data with strict reservation and for exclusive use for basic training based on the competence of the medical students.
 Practicum will provide to Complutense University monthly indicators of the students’work, but the information in no case will be broken down individually.
 The students who complete the training and are approved will receive a curricular certification of their participation in the project with the signature of the competent authorities.

-The agreement is part of a multicenter pilot study to be developed in association with the (EBMA).
+The agreement is part of a multicenter pilot study to be developed in association with the European Board of Medical Assessors (EBMA).
 EBMA is a leading organization in medical education and includes, among its members, outstanding personalities, including Cees van der Vleuten, winner of the 2012 Karolinska Prize for Research in Medical Education.
-In 2017, EBMA described Practicum Script as “an that should be tested as an educational resource in medical schools.”
+In 2017, EBMA described Practicum Script as “an innovative learning solution for problems that should be tested as an educational resource in medical schools.”
 Around fifteen leading centers have confirmed, and the first phase will begin tomorrow (February 13) with in situ training of the authors of the clinical vignettes, who have been selected among the teaching staff of the prestigious Imperial College London.